What are the particularities of the Merula Cup?

 All colorants used are certified and firmly bonded to the silicone and are therefore, of course, completely harmless.

-What material is the Merula Cup made of?
+What material is the Merula Cup menstrual cup made of and where is it produced?

 Where is the Merula Cup manufactured?